omahs/ssv-dkg/README.md

 - all the chosen Operators must be running the `ssv-dkg` tool as Operators
 - separately, an Initiator (one of the Operators, or a separate entity), starts the DKG ceremony by running the ssv-dkg tool with the init parameter
-- the tool automatically exchange data between the interested parties, as outlined in the [Flow Description](#flow-description) section, until the key shares are created
+- the tool automatically exchanges data between the interested parties, as outlined in the [Flow Description](#flow-description) section, until the key shares are created

 For details on how to run the tool as an Operator, please head over [to this section containing the related instructions](#operator-quick-start).
 Similarly, head over to [this other section](#initiator-quick-start) for instructions on how to launch the tool as the Initiator of the DKG ceremony.